 Art Hire have a massive range of frames to choose from, many their own design, conceived and tailored for specific client’s requirements.
 Each frame can then be hand finished in numerous different ways by skilled craftsmen to create a truly unique and bespoke frame.

-With such a mindboggling array of different finished to choose clients can rest assured that our vastly experience staff are on hand to help direct clients in their decisions.
+With such a mindboggling array of different finishes to choose clients can rest assured that our vastly experience staff are on hand to help direct clients in their decisions.

 Each style of frame tends to be suitable for particular mediums.